-UBS Exchange Traded Funds invest in equities and may therefore be subject to high fluctuations in value.
+The fund delivers the return of a broadly diversified commodity index and may therefore be subject to high fluctuations in value.
 This Fund may not be appropriate for investors who plan to withdraw their money before the recommended holding period disclosed in the PRIIPs KID.
-All investments are subject to market fluctuations.
+The returns payable on the fund are dependant on payments received by the fund from the swap counterparty under the terms of the relevant swap and therefore are subject to the credit risk of the swap counterparty.
+In the event that the swap counterparty defaults under the terms of the relevant swap, the fund may suffer a loss.
 Every fund has specific risks, which can significantly increase under unusual market conditions.
 Sustainability risks are not considered as part of the Index selection process.
 Therefore, sustainability risks are not systematically integrated.
 The fund's assets are passively managed.
-As a result, the net asset value of the fund's assets is directly dependent on the performance of the underlying equities.
+As a result, the net asset value of the fund's assets is materially dependent on the performance of the underlying investments.
 Losses that could be avoided via active management will not be offset.